DiversityTemplating/Diversity/docs/example.md

 ```

-### Options
+### Settings

-**options** is a JSON Schema that defines what options this component exposes to
+**settings** is a JSON Schema that defines what settings this component exposes to
 the user.
-An object **options** is a availiable when rendering the mustache
+An object **settings** is a available when rendering the mustache
 template.

-**options** can be either a string with file path to the schema or the actual
+**settings** can be either a string with file path to the schema or the actual
 schema inlined.

 This value is optional.